Frequently Asked Questions

 How competitive is the program?

 Historically the program is competitive.
-Typical selection rate is around 8-15%.
+Typical selection rate is around 10-15%.
+This rate is largely due to the limited billets for all of USNA.

 That sounds very competitive-should I even apply?

-Yes.
-Keep in mind that the primary propose of the USNA reserve recall program is to fill instructor billets that active duty can't fill.
+Yes!
+Keep in mind that the primary purpose of the USNA academic reserve recall program is to fill instructor billets that active duty can't fill.
 Although the overall selection rate may be ~10%, the selection rate in your discipline may be much higher (occasionally as high as 33%-100%).
-To use an football analogy, USNA is emphasizing "position of need" and not always "best player on the board".
+To use a football analogy, USNA is emphasizing "position of need" and not always "best player on the board".
 So the best thing to do is get your application in but realize that unless there is a need in your area your chances may be slim.
+Similarly, the candidate pool also changes from year to year; we have no way of predicting competitiveness.
+Candidates are encouraged to apply even if previously not selected as organizational needs shift.

 I am extremely qualified for one of these positions but I wasn't selected-what gives?

 See the response to the previous question.
 Every year extremely qualified and impressive individuals are not selected simply because their department did not have as high a demand signal compared to other departments based on active duty manning.
-To use an football analogy,
+There are only limited billets available to address Academic shortfalls across the entire school - the priorities of those fills shift from year to year.
+More than once, a candidate not selected one year becomes the #1 choice for that school in a subsequent cycle.

 Once I accept selection, what happens next?